 When we stay in motion we are the example we wish to see in the world and in that example, excellence is possible.

 Thank you so much Scott for founding the Consicous Capitalism AZ Chapter and for taking time out for this interview!
-I look forward to seeing you again at The Art of Fearlessly Giving Back opening on May 18th at The Arizona Science Center from 6-9PM.

 In my interview with Scott I could not get away from the which came first the Chicken (Purpose) or the Egg (Profit) question.
 The eggs are equally in size to the flying chickens.
 Inside the eggs there are fully grown flying chickens to further signify their equal importance and connection.
 Like every acorn is a tree, every egg is a chicken.
 There are muted flying chickens in the background signifying possibility.